vbochliyakgp/HTTP-Server-Benchmark/README.md

 # Simple HTTP Servers - Performance Comparison

-A comprehensive performance comparison of minimal HTTP servers implemented in **JavaScript**, **Python**, **Go**, and **Rust** using only standard libraries — no frameworks or external dependencies.
+A comprehensive performance comparison of minimal HTTP servers implemented in **JavaScript**, **Python**, **Go**, **Rust**, and **C++** using only standard libraries — no frameworks or external dependencies.

 ## Overview

-This project implements identical HTTP servers in four different languages to compare their performance characteristics under load.
+This project implements identical HTTP servers in five different languages to compare their performance characteristics under load.
 Each server handles the same three endpoints:
 - Simple GET request (`/`)
 - Query parameter parsing (`/something?params`)
 - JSON request/response (`/something` with `?json=true`)